 - Cost consideration

 - Cargo safety

-In the following table, we will elaborate on how each of the above aspects differs between ocean and air freight and why.
+The following table will elaborate on how each of the above aspects differs between the ocean and air freight and why.

-With so many advances in air freight movement, it has become the preferred mode of transport especially with retail goods which need to reach the destination quickly and air freight greatly reduces the distance between two points.
+With so many advances in air freight movement, it has become the preferred mode of transport, especially with retail goods which need to reach the destination quickly, and air freight dramatically reduces the distance between two points.